Home Inspection Corrections- Electrical

 Our basic electrical safety inspection is a service in which we make sure your safety devices meet current standards.
 This inspection includes checking your smoke detectors to make sure that they are not expired and are working correctly.
 If your smoke detectors are more than 10 years old they should be replaced.
 We can do this for you.

 During this basic inspection, we also check that the GFCI protection in the kitchen, bathroom, outside, in the garage, basement, and any other areas near water are working correctly.
 In the case of outdoor outlets, we make sure they are still covered and that the waterproof cover is still doing its job.

-Because electric is our focus every day we also check for anything else in your home that may indicate an electrical problem.
+Because electrical safety in Pasadena, MD is our focus every day we also check for anything else in your home that may indicate an electrical problem.
 This is where a trained eye can make all the difference.

 WHOLE HOUSE ELECTRICAL SAFETY INSPECTION

 The second sort of electrical safety inspection we perform is a whole house inspection.
-During a whole house inspection we test every outlet to make sure it is working correctly.
-We test each GFCI outlet to insure proper function and note any that are not in place.
+During a whole house inspection, we test every outlet to make sure it is working correctly.
+We test each GFCI outlet to ensure proper function and note any that are not in place.

-When we buy a house we are buying so much more than the walls, the rooms and a yard.
+When we buy a house we are buying so much more than the walls, the rooms, and a yard.
 We are buying a home for our families.
 We are buying comfort and security.
-Getting an electrical safety inspection prior to settlement can give you that piece of mind you might not otherwise have.
-Call us today to schedule your inspection – 443-396-3797.5 Ways To Save On Your Electric Bill When The Temperature Soars » « Winter Electrical Safety
+Getting an electrical safety inspection prior to settlement can give you that peace of mind you might not otherwise have.
+Call us today to schedule your inspection - 443-396-3797.